Sorry, but there was an article over at VoiceOverXtra.com (love you, John!) that is completely incorrect, in its entirety.

 4. The effect of the use upon the potential market for, or value of, the copyrighted work (we are not replacing an ad buy or a sale of the product or service)

 And other services, like YouTube and Vimeo, completely agree.
 If your demo is automatically taken down because the fingerprinting in the content is detected, a simple email replying that you are using this content as a demo and your voice/likeness is in the content gets it put right back up.
 Here’s an article you can read on it over at my ActingAnswers.com site:

-There are no legal precedents for this kind of alarm – in fact, Jennifer should be talking to talent about how they CAN and have every right to use their work in their demos, and are encouraged to do so by the copyright law.
+There are no legal precedents for this kind of alarm – in fact, reporters should be writing to talent about how they CAN and have every right to use their work in their demos, and are encouraged to do so by the copyright law.